Passport Card & Enhanced Driver License

 Why an enhanced driver license?

 Much of the spirit behind the PASS Card also applies to the Enhanced Driver License (EDL).
 Convenience, portability, and cost are the big selling points here.
-If you are a licensed driver, check to see if your state has developed an EDL program in conjunction with the Department of Homeland Security.
+If you are a licensed driver, check to see if your state has developed an enhanced drivers license program in conjunction with the Department of Homeland Security.
 Currently, only Washington State, Vermont, New York, and Michigan are fully up and running with EDLs.
 However, Arizona, Texas, and California are making progress with their programs, too.

 - Same as your driver license, with enhanced security features.